 Natural inclusion is the evolutionary process through which all natural material forms come into being and diversify as flow-forms – mutual inclusions of space and circulating energy in receptive-responsive relationship.

-Natural inclusion is a fundamental evolutionary process, evident from our actual life experience, which differs radically from Darwin’s abstract concept of ‘natural selection’, which he called ‘the preservation of favoured races in the struggle for life’
+Natural inclusion is a fundamental evolutionary process, evident from our actual life experience, which both inverts and radically expands beyond Darwin’s abstract concept of ‘natural selection’, which he called ‘the preservation of favoured races in the struggle for life’.

 We can become aware of natural inclusion when we view life as an expression of natural energy flow in open space, not a competition in a closed box.